telerik/blazor-docs/components/grid/templates/overview.md

 * [group header]({%slug grid-templates-group-header%}) - the shared section that denotes each grid [group]({%slug components/grid/features/grouping%}).

+* [filter]({%slug grid-templates-filter%})  - the content of the filter cell or filter menu where you can implement custom rendering and logic for the filters.

-Like other Blazor content, they can receive a `context` argument that is the type of the model.
+Like other Blazor content, most of them can receive a `context` argument that is the type of the model.
 To use templates, you must bind the grid to a named model.
+The filter templates are the exception as they are not related to rows and models.

 You must make sure to provide valid HTML in the templates.